Dan-Martin-dev/Dan-Martin-dev/README.md

 <div align="center">
-   <h1>Daniel Martin Varela Alvarado</h1>
+   <h1>Daniel Martin Varela Alvarado  :snake:</h1>
 </div>

 ## About Me:
 Hi, i'm Daniel, a backend developer with expertise in Python.
-Nice to meet you! :raised_hand: :eyeglasses: :snake:.
+Nice to meet you! :raised_hand: :eyeglasses:.

 I am passionate about Backend Development, Web Development and Working with APIs.